GauravKBaruah/08-Bsc-student-project-TIM/README.md

-# 08-Bsc-student-project-TIM
+# Warming on resilience of mutualistic systems

- Warming on mutualistic systems
+ A repository that contains R code and writeup for the project.